fersaol/fersaol/README.md

 ---

 ### :man_technologist: About Me :
-- :telescope: I’m currently looking for job as a Cloud Support Engineer or Data Analyst.
+- :telescope: I’m currently looking for job as Solutions Architect, Cloud Support Engineer or Data Analyst.

 - :seedling: Growing as a professional in the tech world.